nvanexan/nve2022/content/posts/entropy.md

 author: "Nick Van Exan"
 date: "2021-09-12T22:32:27Z"
 social_image: ""
-summary: "Entropy, the order of time, and the value of kindness."
+summary: "The order of time, and the value of kindness."
 ---

 {% partial file="article-title.md" /%}